How To Stop Game From Minimizing When Using Second Screen

 If you’re experiencing heavy lag in a game and cannot identify the issue:

 - The easiest way to start is by checking your Wi-Fi.
 If the Wi-Fi is connected and strong, it may be that the game server is simply overcrowded.
-If this is the case, unfortunately, there isn’t much to be done.
+Unfortunately, there isn’t much to be done if this is the case.
 Diagnosing some network-related problems might help.

 - If your Wi-Fi and the game server aren’t the problems, the next thing to check is the GPU driver.
-If you’ve recently updated your graphics card’s drivers, returning to the previous version can often help reduce stuttering lag in gameplay.
-If you are using the latest driver, it may be time to replace your graphics card.
+Returning to the previous version can often help reduce stuttering lag in gameplay if you’ve recently updated your graphics card’s drivers.
+If you use the latest driver, it may be time to replace your graphics card.

 - Overheating can also cause games to lag.
 Improve airflow or employ cooling software to keep your device running cool and at peak graphic quality.